Employment Opportunities

 - Ensure shelter spaces including offices are safe, clean, and welcoming

-- Perform shelter management activities including but not limited to: meal preparation and service; laundry; turnover of guest rooms; restocking supplies; custodial tasks; clearing snow and sanding paths; completing guest orientation; providing access to medications; programmatic offerings
+- Perform shelter management activities including but not limited to: meal preparation; laundry; preparation of rooms for guests; restocking supplies; custodial tasks; clearing snow and sanding paths

 - Conduct rounds on campus